There are no prerequisites for this course.

 To learn to use a variety of astronomical software for practical

-observation, such as preparing nightly sky charts, plotting planetary
+observation, such as preparing nightly sky charts, plotting

 and cometary motions, and mapping the distribution of various types

 To become familiar with the Internet as a powerful tool for